stanford-crfm/helm/README.md

 <!--intro-start-->

+# Add a new dataset

+Follow this PR as an example

+1. Create a new scenario
+2. Add new entry in run_specs
+3. `helm-run -r markscenario2 -m 10 --suite v1`

 # Holistic Evaluation of Language Models

 [comment]: <> (When using the img tag, which allows us to specify size, src has to be a URL.)